 The Board complied with Rule 3.10A of the Listing Rules to appoint at least one-third of its Directors as independent non-executive Directors.
 The Company has received the annual confirmation of independence from each of the independent non-executive Directors as required under Rule 3.13 of the Listing Rules.
-The Company considers all independent non-executive Directors, namely Ms. Xiang Siying, Ms. Huang Mei and Mr. Chan Ping Kuen, to be independent of the Company during the Year.
+The Company considers all independent non-executive Directors, namely Ms. Xiang Siying, Mr. Yuen Koon Tung and Mr. Chan Ping Kuen, to be independent of the Company during the Year.

-During the Year, the independent non-executive Directors held a closed-session where issues were discussed in the absence of the executive Directors, the non-executive Director and the management.
+During the Year, the independent non-executive Directors held a closed-session with the Chairman where issues were discussed in the absence of the other executive Directors, the non-executive Director and the management.